The Ultimate Golf School has the Best Junior Golf Camp, period.

 4)We Strive For Improvement

 At the end of our Golf Camp we present an award to each player.
 It is an achievement award in the form of a golf towel.
 An orange towel represents the “Sport” level, which encompasses beginner level achievement.
 A white towel represents the “Player” level, which encompasses driving distance requirements, pitching and chipping proficiency, and putting ability.
-The highest achievement level is awarded with a gold towel and is called the “Champion” level.
+And finally, the highest achievement level is awarded with a gold towel and is called the “Champion” level.
 This level requires longer driving distance requirements, higher frequency of pitching and chipping proficiency, and the ability to two-putt.

 Everyone wants to get a gold towel which allows our camps to stay focused on golf and to strive for improvement.

-Because of our small camp size, we are able to develop friendships that last forever.
+Because of our small camp size, we are certainly able to develop friendships that last forever.
 Many parents ask when their child’s new friend from the previous year is doing camp so that they can be together again.
-And our small camp size forces everyone to act as one group, therefore further developing friendships.
+Furthermore, our small camp size forces everyone to act as one group, therefore further developing friendships.
 After all, playing golf with friends, both new and old, will hook kids on golf for a lifetime!